website design BNBranding

 The paint-by-numbers group believes web design doesn’t really matter at all.

-They can build reasonably good sites with lots of technical bells and whistles.
-Their sites function fairly well, but there’s something definitely missing.
+They can build functional websites with lots of technical bells and whistles, but there’s something definitely missing.
 They feel forced.
 Unnatural.

 color outside the lines BN Branding